Modern Data Architecture with AWS Cloud

 Ensuring data security is crucial to any data platform, and the essence of the Governance and Security Layer.
 Speaking of the latter, user authentication and authorization, data encryption, and audit trails, among other means, can be engaged in the prevention of unauthorized access, modification or disclosure of information.

-As per data governance, it refers to storing data, and metadata, in a centralized catalog that allows a unified logical view of the information across an organization, managing master and reference data, and maintaining the data lineage.
+As per governance, it refers to storing data, and metadata, in a centralized catalog that allows a unified logical view of the information across an organization, managing master and reference data, and maintaining the data lineage.

-The strategy for modern data architecture
+The strategy for cutting-edge data architecture

-• Modernization – data infrastructure is best modernized through a cloud migration as opposed to self-management.
+- Modernization – data infrastructure is best modernized through a cloud migration as opposed to self-management.

-• Unification – data silos are to be broken down to make the information centralized and available across databases, data analytics, and ML services.
+- Unification – data silos are to be broken down to make the information centralized and available across databases, data analytics, and ML services.

-• Innovation – creating new experiences and enhancing existing processes lead to new business insights and outcomes.
+- Innovation – creating new experiences and enhancing existing processes lead to new business insights and outcomes.

 The pillars of modern data strategy do not necessitate a specific implementation order.
 Your current requirements and objectives govern the process, even if it means applying the three pillars simultaneously.
 We will expand on the pillars in more detail thereafter.